Cam Newton Gives Up Sex To Be A Better Quarterback

 Newton said he gave up gambling in January, went vegan in February, and then in March, he decided to give up sex.

-“I hope this is an adult crowd, it looks like it is,” Newton said, according to TMZ… “No climax.”
+“I hope this is an adult crowd, it looks like it is,” Newton said, according to TMZ.
+“No climax.”

 On Corden’s show, Newton admitted to revising some things about his life because he feels like he let his fans down during 2018.
 Last season wasn’t a great year for Newton, and he wants to take all the steps he can to ensure he performs at the top of his game during the upcoming season.

-Corden asked Newton why Newton seems to think that giving up sex would help him become a better quarterback next season.
+Corden asked Newton why he seems to think that giving up sex would help him become a better quarterback next season.

 “It makes my mind stronger,” Newton said, according to People.
 “I feel like, if I go back and I say, I did those things, I’m mentally stronger.”

 While Newton did have a difficult season in 2018, it was his body that created problems for him, and not mental weaknesses.
-The Carolina Panthers were 6-8 when Newton had to rest the last two games of the season because he had injured his shoulder.
+The Carolina Panthers were 6-8 when Newton had to sit the last two games of the season because he had injured his shoulder.

 Cam Newton Gives Up Sex To Be A Better Quarterback Cam Newton says giving up sex will make him a better QB … so the Carolina Panthers superstar is done with it!!!
 For real!!!
 Newton went on "The Late Late Show With Jame… https://t.co/JbvxkMEgLs #beauty #social #entertainment pic.twitter.com/YAyFy7WvWE